 The station was a squat, peeling relic, its walls lined with faded cigarette ads and a cracked clock ticking unevenly.
 The air smelled of gasoline, stale coffee, and the faint mildew of a place left to rot.
 A single fluorescent bulb flickered overhead, casting harsh shadows across Earl’s lined face.

-“Lord almighty, girl, what’s happened?” he asked, his voice rough but steady as he took in her disheveled state—torn blouse, bloodied palms, a bruise blooming on her cheek.
+“Lord almighty, girl, what’s happened?” he asked, his voice rough but steady as he looked her over: torn blouse, bloodied palms, and a bruise forming on her cheek.

 Alice clutched the counter, her knees buckling.
 “A man… he attacked me… dragged me into the woods off Route 351.
 I thought I was done for, but then… another man came.
 Hooded.
 He… he killed him.
 Smashed his head in with a rock.
 There was so much blood… brains everywhere…”